Overview / Preparing Your Roadmap Project

 - Challenges and risks of adopting AI, especially for small- and medium-sized businesses

-For an overview of our Mini-MBA: Enterprise Artificial Intelligence program plus program benefits and outcomes, please click here.
+For an overview of our Mini-MBA: Artificial Intelligence program plus program benefits and outcomes, please click here.